beto-rodriguez/LiveCharts2/docs/cartesianChart/axes.md

 ## Zooming and Panning

-Both of these features are directly related to the [MaxLimit and MinLimit properties](#MaxLimit and MinLimit properties), zooming occurs when the mouse wheel moves or when the pinch gesture occurs, the panning is called when the pointer goes down, moves and then goes up
+Both of these features are directly related to the <a href="#MaxLimit and MinLimit properties">MaxLimit and MinLimit properties</a>, zooming occurs when the mouse wheel moves or when the pinch gesture occurs, the panning is called when the pointer goes down, moves and then goes up